University Police Services

 Role of University Housing and Residential Life

-All hall staff, including Community Mentors, Assistant Residential Community Educators, and Residential Community Educators, continually attend sexual assault training programs, and they learn how to respond to a student who has been victimized by a sexual or physical attack.
-They have been informed about the resources available.
+Hall staff—including community mentors, assistant residential community educators, and residential community educators—continually attend sexual assault training programs.
+In these programs, staff learn about available resources and how to respond to a student who has been victimized by a sexual or physical attack.

 Role of University Counseling Services